Unknotting numbers of 2-spheres in the 4-sphere: Relating the stabilization and Casson-Whitney numbers

 \section{Relating the stabilization and Casson-Whitney numbers}

 Fix a $2$-knot $K \subset S^4$ and let $U \subset S^4$ denote the unknotted $2$-sphere.
 We begin by introducing some terminology needed only in this section.

-\begin{definition} Given an immersed surface $\Sigma$ in $S^4$ with algebraically zero double points, and any choice of disjointly embedded arcs on $\Sigma$ pairing the double points, there is an \bit{associated tubed surface} obtained by tubing the double points along these arcs as in \autoref{fig:surface_tubing_definition}.
-Note that a priori, the smooth (and even topological) isotopy class of the resulting surface depends on the arcs along which the tubing is done. \end{definition}
+\begin{definition} Given an immersed surface $\Sigma$ in $S^4$ with algebraically zero double points, and any choice of disjointly embedded arcs on $\Sigma$ pairing double points of opposite sign, there is an \bit{associated tubed surface} obtained by tubing the double points along these arcs as in \autoref{fig:surface_tubing_definition}.
+Note that this surface is oriented, since the endpoints of each arc are double points of opposite orientation, and that a priori the smooth (and even topological) isotopy class of the resulting surface depends on the arcs along which the tubing is done. \end{definition}

 Although we choose not to define it rigorously here, the procedure of ``tubing'' employed in the definition above is described in Remark $5.3$ of \cite{dave:lightbulb}, as well as in Definition $2.6$ of \cite{singh2019distances}.
 Indeed, isotopies between associated tubed surfaces are the focus of both papers.
 To ensure that the associated tubed surfaces that arise in our discussions are isotopic, we will be especially interested in regular homotopies of the following type.